hellory4n/libtrippin/README.md

 apply

-You can disable the macros by defining `TRIPPIN_NO_SHORTHAND` before including `libtrippin.h`, and you won't lose any functionality by doing so, only sex appeal
+You can disable the macros by defining `TRIPPIN_NO_SHORTHAND` before including `libtrippin.h`, and you won't lose any functionality by doing so, only sex appeal (it's still available either through functions or longer macros)